UEFA Euro 2004 qualifying Group 1

 Standings and results for Group 1 of the UEFA Euro 2004 qualifying tournament.

 Group 1 consisted of Cyprus, France, Israel, Malta and Slovenia.
 Group winners were France, who finished with a 100% record, ten points clear of second-placed Slovenia who in turn qualified for the playoffs.

+Israel were forced to play all home games away from Israel due to the ongoing violence regarding the Israeli–Palestinian conflict.